exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 When called, the `main` function will launch an Exonum node with the Configuration, Time and Timestamping services.

-!!! note
-    The services should be defined in exactly the same order as in the `main` function above.
-The Timestamping service should be launched last, as it depends on the Configuration and Time services which should be running when it starts.

 The backend part of our Timestamping service is now ready for use.
 However, in the demo on [Github](timestamping) we have taken it a step further and addedd frontend.